Who can object to or oppose your application

 If your application is objected to or opposed, your licence application may be declined.
 You can try to reach an agreement or compromise with the parties involved, or attend a hearing to present your case.

-Your application can be objected to by:
+Your application can be objected to by any member of public.

 Notify the public of your alcohol licence application